cncf/kubernetes-community-days/content/events/2020-munich/_index.md

 ## **Kubernetes Community Days** are coming to Munich!

 On July 15, the Kubernetes community will gather in Munich for a one-day technical conference loaded with exciting talks and plenty of opportunities to exchange and network.
-The event is aimed at developers,systems engineer and all IT professionals with an interest in Cloud Native technologies.
+The event is aimed at developers, systems engineers and all IT professionals with an interest in Cloud Native technologies.

 ### The Event

+#### Attending

 **[Registration is now open!](https://www.eventbrite.de/e/kubernetes-community-days-munich-2020-tickets-93879631505)**

 As for our [venue](venue), we're happy to gather in the [Tonhalle München](https://www.eventfabrik-muenchen.de/tonhalle-muenchen/) located right in Munich's [Werksviertel](https://werksviertel.de/?page_id=410&lang=en).

+#### Speaking

 The schedule and [speaker](speakers)'s lineup will be announced shortly before the event.
-Right now we've opened up the call for papers, pleas head over to [this page](cfp) for more information.
+Right now we've opened up the call for papers, please head over to [this page](cfp) for more information, or visit the **[CFP Applications page](https://kcdcfpsubmissions.smapply.io/prog/kcd_munich_cfp/)** directly

 ### Support Us

 Of course all this wouldn't be possible without or **[sponsors and partners](sponsor)**.
 After all our open source community lives from the contributions of its members - from individual contributors to the big players.
 Helping the event will give local and international businesses the chance to contribute to the regional community, while sending a strong signal of commitment to Cloud Native technologies.
-If you're interested in support KCD Munich have a look at our [sponsoring prospectus](sponsor) (here the [PDF version](/img/2020-munich/sponsoring_prospectus.pdf)).
+If you're interested in supporting KCD Munich have a look at our [sponsoring prospectus](sponsor) (here the [PDF version](/img/2020-munich/sponsoring_prospectus.pdf)).
 Please [contact us](contact) if you have any questions.

 ### Code of Conduct

 The Kubernetes Community Days are dedicated to providing a harassment-free experience for participants at all of our events.
-We encourage all submitters to review our complete [Code of Conduct](/code-of-conduct).
+We encourage all submitters to review our complete [Code of Conduct](https://kubernetescommunitydays.org/code-of-conduct/).

 Backdrop by [Philipp Bachhuber](https://unsplash.com/@philippbachhuber) on [Unsplash](https://unsplash.com/photos/dgWlxsytiYA)